-The UK Climate Hub,www.ClimateHub.uk, is a new website, conceived, created and operated by The UK Association for Science and Discovery Centres to enable everyone engaging the public with climate change to find and share COP26 and Climate Change activities, resources and events.
+The UK Climate Hub (climatehub.uk) is a website created and operated by ASDC to enable everyone engaging the public with climate change to find and share climate change activities and resources.

-By all sharing our climate resources in the run up to COP26 and beyond, we can collectively do far more to engage families, young people and communities with climate and the issues we need to solve together, driving action where we need it.
+By all sharing our climate resources we can collectively do far more to engage families, young people and communities with climate and the issues we need to solve together, driving action where we need it.

-So join in, find hands-on activities and share what you have developed, so together we can involve and inspire people more widely across the UK with the issues of climate change and its solutions.
+Explore the website to find hands-on activities and share what you've developed, so together we can involve and inspire people across the UK whether that's in schools, science centres or museums.

 Richard Lochhead, The Minister for Further Education, Higher Education and Science at the Scottish Government said:

 “I’m very pleased that Scottish Government funding has allowed the UK Association for Science and Discovery Centres to develop the Climate Hub website.
 This fantastic resource will allow Scotland’s science centres, and others, to showcase climate change resources and activities in advance of COP26 being held in Glasgow later this year.
 The resource underpins the important role that Scotland’s four science centres play in making STEM accessible to a wide range of audiences of all ages and backgrounds"

 The website is designed for use by staff at Science and Discovery Centres, Natural History and Science Museums, Universities, climate research centres, learned societies, environmental organisations, science festivals and others whose goal is to share the latest science and issues with children and adults across the UK.

 Dr Penny Fidler, former CEO of ASDC said: